kadamsan/nestjs-app/README.md

 ```
 ## Running the app using docker

-[Docker](https://docs.docker.com/) Docker is an open platform for developing, shipping, and running applications.
+[Docker](https://docs.docker.com/) is an open platform for developing, shipping, and running applications.

-The Nestjs docker applcation is also spining up local Postgres server with docker-compose.
+The applcation is also spining up local Postgres server with docker-compose.

 ```bash
 # development